-The future of short term loans is changing.
+The future of small short term loans is changing.

 Although we cannot predict the future, we can gain some insight into the possibilities.
 By looking at trends and technological developments.

-The current short-term loan industry is different from five years ago.
+The current small short-term loan industry is different from five years ago.

 The future of short term loans, even five years from now, might look different to what we see today.